kootenpv/kootenpv.github.io/_posts/2019-11-17-shrynk-using-machine-learning-to-learn-how-to-compress.md

   1.22   2.44     |         3.66
 ```

-In the last column you can see the sum over the user weights multiplied by the size and weight z-scores per row.
+In the last column you can see the sum over the rows to get a weighted z-score for each compression.

 Given the example data and s=1 and w=2, `compression B` would have the lowest summed z-score and thus be best!
-This means that the characteristics of this data (such as `num_rows` etc) and the label `compression B` will be used to train the model.
+This means that the characteristics of this data (such as `num_rows` etc) and the label `compression B` will be used to train a classification model.

 In the end, the input will be this result for each file (so the sample size is `number_of_files`; not `number_of_files * number_of_compression`).